AlaskaAirlines/auro-button/PROJECT_SETUP.md

 $ npm run prepare
 ```

-This command will also check to see of there are any npm packages that are out of date.
-If there are packages that require updating, it's recommended to update.
-To do so, run the following command:
+If there are packages that require updating, run the following command:

 ```
 $ npm run npmOutdatedUpdate